neo4j/neo4j-ogm/README.md

 The [reference guide](http://neo4j.com/docs/ogm-manual/current/) is the best place to get started.

-[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university/tree/2.0), the sample application from the reference guide is a working example of a Spring Boot app that uses the Neo4j OGM library.
+[Neo4j-OGM University](https://github.com/neo4j-examples/neo4j-ogm-university), the sample application shown in the reference guide is a working example of a Groovy/Ratpack app that uses the Neo4j OGM library (with the Bolt driver).
-A version that uses the Embedded driver is [also available](https://github.com/neo4j-examples/neo4j-ogm-university/tree/2.0-embedded).
+A version that uses the Embedded driver is [also available](https://github.com/neo4j-examples/neo4j-ogm-university/tree/embedded) as well as a version that uses the [HTTP driver](https://github.com/neo4j-examples/neo4j-ogm-university/tree/http).

-## Snapshots
+## Building locally

 To use the latest development version, just clone this repository and run `mvn clean install`

+## License

+Neo4j-OGM and it's modules are licensed under the Apache License v 2.0.

+The only exception is the neo4j-embedded-driver which is GPL v3 due to the direct use of the Neo4j Java API.